9 Unmissable Bucket List Activities to do in Yasawa Islands Fiji

 When moving to every country, it is a fun activity (and respectful) to learn some helpful phrases from that culture.

 Although I love learning different languages, I noticed that learning Fiji phases was extra fun and I still use some of them to this day!
-Here are some of my favorites that I learned!
+Here are some of my favorites that I learned:

 Bula (Boo la) – Life/good health